6 Secrets of a Winning Product Launch

 The perfect storm is to have your product ready, your partners screaming at you to ship, your buyers foaming at the mouth in anticipation, and the media wanting all they can get.
 It’s a good day.

-To learn how to make your next product launch a success, attend Pragmatic Marketing's Launch.
+To learn how to make your next product launch a success, attend Pragmatic Institute's Launch.

 Looking for the latest in product and data science?
 Get our articles, webinars and podcasts.